obeyeater/ocd/README.md

 ```
 When you run `ocd install` it does the following:

-  * checks if an SSH identity is available (this is necessary to clone a RW git repository)
+  * checks if an SSH identity is available
   * runs `git clone`, syncing your central dotfile repository into your OCD directory; the default destination is `~/.ocd`.
   * creates symlinks in your home directory pointing at versions in `~/.ocd` (the local Git repo).
-  * (Debian-only) tells you which of your favorite packages are missing from the system;
+  * (Debian-only) reports which of your favorite packages are missing from the system;
     * this requires keeping a list of your favorite packages in a file called `~/.favpkgs`.
-  * offers to install `bash` completion for itself (optional, requires `sudo`.)
+  * offers to install `bash` completion for itself; this is optional and requires `sudo`.

 # Usage
 ```